gernotpuc/crp_predictions/README.md

 # CRP prediction models
 Pretrained models for performing next-day CRP predictions after start of antibiotic therapy.

-In the Notebook 'crp_forecasts', pretrained models can be loaded and used for performing predictions on a specified dataset of patient specific CrP values.
+The Notebook **crp_forecasts** can be used for performing predictions on a specified dataset of patient specific CrP values.

 ## Introduction
 Internationally, and also in Germany, the prevalence of multi-resistant pathogens, which do not respond to antibiotics or only respond to them to a limited extent, is increasing.
 The main cause is the incorrect prescription and application of antibiotics, in particular the unnecessary and excessively long treatment with broad-spectrum antibiotics.